Tails.com Modern Slavery Statement

 Our Organisation and Supply Chain

 We are an online direct-to-consumer business selling personalised pet food, founded in 2013.
-We use third-party manufacturers to produce our food components, complementary items, and packaging.
-In 2021, 76% by value of our food and packaging components were sourced in the UK, with a further 19% from the EU.
-7% by value of our supplied items come from the Far East.
+We use third party manufacturers to produce our food components, complementary items, and packaging.
+In 2024, 56% by value of our direct raw materials and services were sourced in the UK, with a further 44% from the EU.

 Our Policies on Modern Slavery

-We have commitment from our CEO and board to take all the steps we can to make sure no form of exploitation occurs in our business, and have appointed team members responsible to carry out our obligations and improve our processes over time.
+We have commitment from our CEO and board to take all the steps we can to make sure no form of exploitation occurs in our business, and have appointed our Operations Director as responsible to carry out our obligations and improve our processes over time.
 Our Modern Slavery Statement is published on our website and included in the UK Home Office’s online registry.

 Governance

-tails.com has formed a Materiality Committee consisting of senior leadership across the organisation who ensure we’re clear on the positive and negative impacts of our business on all our stakeholders.
-The Materiality Committee is responsible to make sure we have policies to enhance our positive impact and reduce negative areas, that plans are in place to improve our performance over time, and these actions are carried out.
+Tails.com has appointed “People, Pets and Planets Ambassadors” consisting of senior leadership across the organisation who ensure we’re clear on the positive and negative impacts of our business on all our stakeholders.
+The Ambassadors are responsible to make sure we have policies to enhance our positive impact and reduce negative impact, that plans are in place to improve our performance over time, and these actions are carried out.
 This includes amongst other areas, our policies and commitment to ensure no modern slavery exists in our business or supply chain.
+The People, Pets and Planets Ambassadors reports progress on each of our 6 impact areas of focus as a minimum annually to our board of directors and stakeholders

 Due Diligence